-In particular, he is interested in continuing to bridge the fields of conservation genomics, hydrology, and ecology to better understand river and floodplain ecosystems.
+Dr. Peek is interested in continuing to bridge the fields of conservation genomics, hydrology, and ecology to better understand river and floodplain ecosystems.
 He has worked extensively with sensitive amphibians, including a mountain / sierra yellow-legged frogs (Rana muscosa / sierra) restoration project with the National Park Service, as well as assessment of connectivity and genetic fragmentation of foothill yellow-legged frogs (Rana boylii) in managed rivers in California.

 Along with several other ecology graduate students, Ryan co-founded the Aggie Brickyard magazine to serve as a conduit for communicating science and research among students and faculty, and leverage the diversity of expertise that exists in our community.
-Ryan currently serves as an editor and lead designer.